Skip to main content

 (d) Non-medical transportation.

-(2) Non-medical transportation rendered simultaneously by the same provider to more than one individual enrolled in the PASSPORT program, who reside in the same home and who travel in the same vehicle to the same destination will be paid at a group rate of seventy-five per cent of the provider's per-job bid rate.
+(2) Non-medical transportation rendered simultaneously by the same provider to more than one individual enrolled in the PASSPORT program, who reside in the same home and who travel in the same vehicle to the same destination is paid at a group rate of seventy-five per cent of the provider's per-job bid rate.

-(2) The cost of an item that does not have an established medicaid rate shall be paid at a per-item bid rate submitted and agreed to in writing by ODA's designee prior to delivery of the item.
+(2) A home medical equipment and supplies item that does not have an established medicaid rate may be paid at a per-item bid rate from the provider which has been agreed to in writing by ODA's designee prior to delivery of the item.

-(3) Home medical equipment and supplies may be participant- directed in which the individual enrolled on PASSPORT or the authorized representative, acting on the individual's behalf, may negotiate rates.
+(3) Home medical equipment and supplies may be participant-directed in which the individual enrolled on PASSPORT or the authorized representative acting on the individual's behalf, may negotiate rates.

 (a) Adult day;

-(b) Community integration;
+(c) Community integration;

-(c) Enhanced community living;
+(d) Enhanced community living;

-(d) Home care attendant;
+(e) Home care attendant;

-(e) Home delivered meals
+(f) Home delivered meals;

-(f) Out-of-home respite;
+(i) Out-of-home respite;

-(h) Personal emergency response system; and
+(k) Personal emergency response system;

-(i) Waiver nursing.
+(n) Waiver nursing.

-(H) The services in this paragraph are participant directed and the individual may negotiate unit rates with providers.
+(G) The services in this paragraph are participant directed and the individual may negotiate unit rates with providers.

 (1) The participant directed services include: